 Yes.
 Etsy is an electronic marketplace within the scope of §22f UStG and reports seller transaction data to the German tax authorities on request.
 The Finanzamt uses §22f data to identify sellers who should have registered but didn't, then issues retroactive assessments (Schätzbescheide).
 The associated joint-and-several liability under §25e is the same regime that drives the Amazon enforcement cycle.
 (Background: §25e explainer.)

 No. Germany does not require fiscal representation for EU or non-EU sellers; a licensed German Steuerberater acting as your tax agent is sufficient.
 Some compliance providers charge Etsy sellers €1,000+/year for fiscal representation that has no legal basis under German law.
-Vaytax registers you directly through the Steuerberater for €499 one-time plus €79/month.
+Vaytax registers you directly through the Steuerberater on the €1,199/year all-in plan, registration included.
+If you already hold a German VAT number, filing-only is €79/month.

 One German VAT registration covers all your sales channels.
-Etsy sales not collected by Etsy as deemed supplier, your own website sales, and any other channels file together on a single monthly USt-Voranmeldung.
+Etsy sales not collected by Etsy as deemed supplier, your own website sales, and any other channels file together on a single monthly UStVA.
 Vaytax separates marketplace-collected VAT (excluded from your return) from your own VAT (included) on the dashboard.

 You export your Etsy "Sold Orders" CSV monthly (Shop Manager → Settings → Options → Download Data).
 The file shows transaction-level data including taxes Etsy collected on your behalf.
-You enter the net totals into the Vaytax dashboard; we separate marketplace-deemed-supplier sales from your own taxable sales, generate the USt-Voranmeldung, and file with the Finanzamt.
+You enter the net totals into the Vaytax dashboard; we separate marketplace-deemed-supplier sales from your own taxable sales, generate the UStVA, and file with the Finanzamt.
 Typically 5 minutes of your time per month.

-€499 one-time registration fee plus €79/month for ongoing compliance: monthly USt-Voranmeldung, annual Umsatzsteuer-Jahreserklärung, ZM filings, all Finanzamt correspondence handled.
+€1,199/year all-in if you need German VAT registration, which is included: monthly UStVA, annual Umsatzsteuer-Jahreserklärung, ZM filings, all Finanzamt correspondence handled.
+Already have a German VAT number?
+Filing-only is €79/month, or €853/year (10% saving on the monthly rate).
 No per-transaction fees, no per-channel surcharges.
-Annual billing is €853/year (10% saving).
 Same flat fee whether you sell on Etsy only or on Etsy plus Shopify plus your own store.

 Question we didn't cover?
 Send us a message →